Low Progesterone Symptoms Checklist + 8 Causes of Low Progesterone

 Use this guide and low progesterone symptoms checklist to help determine if you have low progesterone, but more importantly what causes it and how to treat it:

 In the female body, progesterone fluctuates over time (throughout the month) to help keep estradiol in balance and maintain hormonal harmony.

 Small imbalances in progesterone may result in very big symptoms due to the balancing effect that this hormone has cellularly and on other hormones.

-When you couple this with the fact that even a few pounds of weight gain is enough to set progesterone in a tail spin you may begin to understand the importance or checking and treating your levels.
+When you couple this with the fact that even a few pounds of weight gain is enough to set progesterone in a tailspin you may begin to understand the importance of checking and treating your levels.

 Why do we care so much about progesterone?